 You can DIY your own agility course with tunnels, hula hoops, and/or PVC pipes.
 There are a lot of tips and ideas on YouTube to show you how to build your own for under $50.

 Walking or Running

-Don’t underestimate how much your Labrador Retriever will enjoy a basic walk or run with you.
+The classic walk or run is still a top pick for your Labrador Retriever.
 If you’re a runner, don’t worry about your Labrador Retriever not being able to keep up with you, they typically don’t have a problem keeping up with their owners.

 Hide and Seek

 Hide and seek is a great way to keep your Labrador Retriever active on a rainy day.
 It’s just as entertaining for you as it if for them.
 Find a distraction for them, maybe throw their toy, then hide.
 Your dog will love the challenge of finding you.

 If your Labrador Retriever loves the water, take them dock diving.
 This is basically a water version of fetch.
 Just take your dogs favorite you that will float, chuck it in the water and watch the show.
 Dock diving can be a tiring activity, so make sure you’re looking out for signs of your dog wearing out.

 Another idea for some inside exercising is shining a laser around the house and allowing your dog to chase it.
 Just be sure not to point the laser in your dog’s eyes as this can cause damage to eyes.